Hasmonean civil war: Brothers prepare for conflict

 Alexandra was very sick at the end of her days and Aristobulus began using his connections to take over the walled cities and bastions of the Hasmonean realm and used the money he found there to further hire mercenaries and declared himself king when she was still alive.
 Alexandra, who favored her elder son Hyrcanus, ordered the jailing of Aristobulus' wife and sons in the Antonia Keep in Jerusalem, to the north of the Temple Mount.
 She died shortly after, following which Hyrcanus was crowned King of Judea.

 The two brothers' forces engaged nearby Jericho, in which many of Hyrcanus' men joined Aristobulus, after that Hyrcanus quickly escaped to the Antonia Keep where his brother's family was being held.
 However, eventually after negotiations the brother made peace and Hyrcanus abdicated the throne to Aristobulus, who ensured Hyrcanus' safety.

 Nabataean involvement

 Antipater the Idumean, a rich Idumean and an influential person in the Judean politics strongly disliked Aristobulus and preferred Hyrcanus as king.
 He convinced Hyrcanus to fight for the crown, and spoke to Aretas III, king of the Nabataeans, about the great qualities of Hyrcanus and his birthright and convinced him to support him.
 One night, Hyrcanus escaped and traveled to Petra, capital of the Nabataeans, where he gave many gifts to please Aretas.
 He made a deal with Aretas, offering to return to Nabataea 12 cities that had been taken from them by his father Alexander Jannaeus.

-Aretas gave Hyranus 50,000 cavalrymen and infantrymen.
+Aretas gave Hyrcanus 50,000 cavalrymen and infantrymen.
 Aretas' men began advancing towards Jerusalem, defeating Aristobulus' forces.
 Some switched sides and joined Hyrcanus' army.
 Aristobulus fell back to Jerusalem, which was laid under siege at Passover of that year.